 Les Jardins de la Chartreuse du Colombier in Paunat

-For a truly ‘Dordogne’ experience visit the beautiful gardens at Paunat.
-We stumbled across these in April, after a good lunch at the Bistro en Face at Tremolat (4 kms from Paunat).
+For a truly ‘Dordogne’ experience visit the beautiful gardens in Paunat.
+We stumbled across these in April, after a good lunch at the Bistro en Face in Tremolat (4 kms from Paunat).

 Over the past couple of years, Les Jardins de la Chartreuse du Colombier in Paunat have been growing in popularity and now we know why.
 In these gardens you are immersed in romanticism!
 The enchanting house and its gardens exude charm and romance at every turn; dovecotes, potagers, fountains, roses, statues and arbours all on an intimate and very personal scale; a magical place!

 The gardens have only recently started to open at this time of year.
 The owner, Bernard Hautefort, is keen for visitors to experience the gardens in the spring.
 In April, there are a large variety of bulbs in full bloom.